voyages-sncf-technologies/marathon-deployer/readme.md

 - BUG: --list blows up when there are non-Docker apps in Marathon
 - BUG: Ordering is broken with 10> apps (ordering as string, so, for example, `19` goes before `2`)
 - Standalone building goes into Makefile
-- Get the .spec and setuptools stuff right for fucking once (and publish in PyPI)